lyze237/gdx-TinyVG/readme.md

 # Convert SVG into TVG

+Make sure to set the following export settings:
+* "inline style" (and not for example "internal css")
+* Convert text to path

-Convert your SVG into a TVG here: https://svgtotvg.herokuapp.com/
+Then simply convert your SVG into a TVG here: https://svgtotvg.herokuapp.com/

-Some things are not supported.
+Only linear and radial gradients with two points are supported.
+Everything else should convert decently enough.

 # Example